Pylons/pyramid/docs/narr/router.rst

-   doesn't exist for this combination of objects (based on the type of the context, the type of the request, and the value of the view name, and any :term:`predicate` attributes applied to the view configuration), :mod:`repoze.bfg` uses a "not found" view callable to generate a response, and returns that response.
+   doesn't exist for this combination of objects (based on the type of the context, the type of the request, and the value of the view name, and any :term:`predicate` attributes applied to the view configuration), :mod:`repoze.bfg` raises a :class:`repoze.bfg.exceptions.NotFound` exception, which is meant to be caught by a surrounding exception handler.

 #.
-If a view callable was found, :mod:`repoze.bfg` calls the view
+If a view callable was found, :mod:`repoze.bfg` attempts to call
-   function.
+   the view function.

 #.
 If an :term:`authorization policy` is in use, and the view was
    protected by a :term:`permission`, :mod:`repoze.bfg` passes the